Markovian Quantum Neuroevolution for Machine Learning: Discussion and conclusion

-\emph{Discussion and conclusion.}\textemdash Recent advances in quantum machine learning have revealed that quantum classifiers are highly vulnerable to adversarial attacks---adding a tiny amount of carefully crafted perturbations into the original legitimate data will cause the quantum classifiers to make incorrect predictions \cite{Lu2020Quantum,Liu2020Vulnerability}.
-Thus, how to enhance the robustness of quantum classifiers to adversarial perturbations is a problem of vital importance for practical applications of quantum learning in the future.
+Recent advances in quantum machine learning have revealed that quantum classifiers are highly vulnerable to adversarial attacks---adding a tiny amount of carefully crafted perturbations into the original legitimate data will cause the quantum classifiers to make incorrect predictions \cite{Lu2020Quantum,Liu2020Vulnerability}.
+Thus, how to enhance the robustness of quantum classifiers to adversarial perturbations is a problem for practical applications of quantum learning in the future.
 With the MQNE algorithm, a possible solution to this problem is to design ansatz circuits that are more robust to the given type of adversarial attack.
-This could be achieved by replacing the original loss function [e.g. Eq. (\ref{Eq:loss})] with a modified one that incorporates the adversarial perturbations \cite{Chakraborty2018Adversarial}.
+This could be achieved by replacing the original loss function [e.g., Eq. (\ref{Eq:loss})] with a modified one that incorporates the adversarial perturbations \cite{Chakraborty2018Adversarial}.
 In addition, the graph-encoding method would also be combined with other evolution or genetic algorithms to construct optimal circuit structures for different quantum-learning problems.
 In the future, it would be interesting to consider some symmetries in the data as prior knowledge to enhance our algorithm by restricting the searching space into a smaller subspace.

-In summary, we have introduced a quantum neuroevolution algorithm, named the MQNE algorithm, to design optimal variational ansatz quantum circuits for different quantum learning tasks.
+In summary, we introduce a quantum neuroevolution algorithm, named the MQNE algorithm, to design optimal variational ansatz quantum circuits for different quantum-learning tasks.
 Through concrete examples involving classifications of real-life images and SPT quantum states, we demonstrate that the MQNE algorithm performs excellently in searching appropriate quantum classifiers.
 It finds ansatz circuits with notably smaller depths and number of gates, while maintaining a comparable classification accuracy.
 Our results provide a valuable guide for experimental implementations of quantum machine learning with NISQ devices.